-Private Yoga Sessions with Shelly Werts, LCSW, RYT
+Private Yoga Sessions with Shelly Werts, LCSW, CYT

 All Yoga sessions are self pay only and not covered by insurance.

 Each session is $70 for 60 minutes for new clients and $60 for current therapy clients.

 Payment is due in full at the time of service.